 There may be ways to streamline the workflow process to mitigate some of the potential productivity losses that are expected to come with ICD-10-CM/PCS implementation.
 Designing workflows now may reduce the need for coding staff to initiate physician queries for missing or additional information in order to code a patient record.
 Deloitte published an article that discusses the importance of developing and executing strategies that include physician engagement and adoption of technology-driven templates and code selection tools.
-The article states:
+The article states,

-[T]he development of enhanced electronic health record (EHR) templates to support clinical documentation needs can help ease provider adoption of the new code set.
-Finally, many organizations are considering the inclusion of the following "top five" elements in their EHR templates: laterality, devices, episode of care, trimester, and root procedure.2 practice should look to the variety of methods for customization," according to an article posted on EMRapproved.com.3
+"the development of enhanced electronic health record (EHR) templates to support clinical documentation needs can help ease provider adoption of the new code set.
+Finally, many organizations are considering the inclusion of the following 'top five' elements in their EHR templates: laterality, devices, episode of care, trimester, and root procedure."
+3